naimoon6450/moonblogs/content/posts/understanding-k8s-qos.md

 Here you can see the container with a "burst request / limit" portrayed by the valve.
 You can configure the resources request limits using this valve, which would allow more "volume to be taken up by the water".
 Or in the case of the pods, more cpu/memory to be used.

 Note that if you have requests defined without limits, the pods can burst up to use all of the node level resources.
-If you define limits, the pods will use those numbers instead.
+If you define limits, the pods will adhere to these specified thresholds.

 ### Guaranteed

 Pods are classified as [_Guaranteed_](https://kubernetes.io/docs/concepts/workloads/pods/pod-qos/#burstable) if there are **_defined cpu/memory requests/limits_**.
 These pods can use NO MORE than the resources defined in the deployment file.

 This QoS class defines a strict and consistent experience ideal for critical workloads.
 For example, a High Frequency Trading (HFT) platform may need workflows that are Guaranteed to ensure minimal latency and consistent operations even under peak load.
 If it was "Burstable" or "Best Effort" in nature, that would lead to inconsistent performance, higher latency, and higher risk.